 Thanks to the extraordinary efforts of Samuel S. Fleisher and others who believe in the social and personal impact of the arts, the Fleisher Art Memorial serves over 3,000 adults and children with a variety of free and low-cost studio classes, an ever-expanding gallery, and a variety of educational programs.
 Holding true to its founder's ideals that its programs be accessible and growth oriented, the Fleisher stands as a refuge for those in the Philadelphia area.

-*Thanks to The Fleisher Art Memorial for information.
+The Fleisher Art Memorial